Tropea McMillan logo

 Proposal to exempt auto racing parts from EPA regulations

-On Behalf of | Nov 9, 2022 | Environmental Law
+by | Nov 9, 2022 | Environmental Law

 The U.S. Environmental Protection Agency (EPA) sets rules that restrict the release of toxic gases from vehicles into the air.
 These rules and regulations are enforced on all vehicles to restrict air pollution and global warming.
 To clarify and protect Americans’ rights to manufacture, distribute and purchase aftermarket auto sport parts, several lawmakers in Congress are attempting to pass a law to facilitate and protect the rights of racing enthusiasts.